Vincent0102/Algorithms-and--Analysis-AS1/README.md

         <element> | <number of instances in the multiset>
 As an example of the operations, consider the output from the following list of operations:

 	A robot
 	A f o r tun e
 	A macbook
 	A robot
 	S robot
 	S book
 	A macbook
 	A macbook
-A f o r tun e
-RO f o r tun e
+	A fortune
+	RO fortune
+	P
-P Q
+	Q

 The output from the two search operations (S robot, S book) should be: